Local AI for Document Retrieval (RAG)

 ollama run mistral

-Ollama handles model downloading, quantization, and serving via an HTTP API.
-It’s the easiest way to get started.
+Ollama handles model downloading, quantization, and HTTP API serving automatically.

 git clone https://github.com/ggerganov/llama.cpp